-The lidar utilized in the present study is a two-wavelength (532 nm and 1064 nm) Mie-scattering lidar with а depolarization measurement capability of 532 nm.
+The lidar utilized in the present study is a two-wavelength (532 1064 nm and nm) Mie-scattering with lidar а depolarization measurement capability of 532 nm.
 The original data had a vertical resolution of 6 m and a temporal resolution of 10 seconds.
 The maximum altitude of observations was 20 km.
 Technical specifications of the lidar are provided by Sugimoto et al. (2001), while additional details concerning the shipborne cloud profiling radar and lidar system are provided by Okamoto et al. (2005).